 Margaret (Maggie) Macrae was brought up with a strong vein of traditional music running through her household.
 With strong links to singing traditions from her parents and on both sides of her extended family, her love for song came easily and has lasted her whole life.
 Maggie took formal piano lessons as a child and continued playing in her adult life.
 Maggie spoke Scots fluently around her house and to this day still speaks to her sister in Scots.

 Maggie went to Edinburgh University in the 1960s to do an MA in General Arts (consisting of French, German, History and Philosophy), and then went to complete a diploma in education from Queens University.
-It was on her return to Kinross that she became a teacher in schools, which coincided with her discovering the Traditional Music and Song Association (TMSA), which she describes as a life changing experience.
+It was on her return to Ayrshire that she became a teacher in schools, which coincided with her discovering the Traditional Music and Song Association (TMSA), which she describes as a life changing experience.
 Upon being involved with the TMSA, Maggie discovered numerous folk festivals that she has attended ever since, which have become pillars of her social calendar.

 Maggie also wrote and published 3 books on Scots song and country dances that were distributed in schools across Ayrshire, making teaching of the tradition easy and accessible for students and teachers.
-Upon retirement Maggie toured all the schools in East and South Ayrshire, teaching young people about their musical tradition and providing means to incorporate the material into the curriculum.
+Upon retirement Maggie toured some schools in East and South Ayrshire, teaching young people about their musical tradition and providing means to incorporate the material into the curriculum.